my-carla/sumo/docs/web/docs/TraCI/Interfacing_TraCI_from_Python.md

 ---
-title: TraCI/Interfacing TraCI from Python
+title: Interfacing TraCI from Python
-permalink: /TraCI/Interfacing_TraCI_from_Python/
 ---

 The [TraCI](../TraCI.md#traci_commands) commands are split into the